 I am an engineer working for Microsoft in the Pacific Northwest.
-When I’m not writing or coding, I play retro video games and serenade my wife and son with one of my many ukuleles.
+When I’m not writing or coding, I play retro video games and serenade my wife and son with my ukuleles.

 Later I moved onto the Xbox 360 platform team proper and worked on 2011’s expanded Facebook integration.
 In 2012 I worked on several marketplace features, including Pins and Recommendations.
-With the end of Windows Live Messenger in 2013 I helped rip out that integration from the console.
+With the end of Windows Live Messenger in 2013 I helped remove that integration from the console.

 After that I moved onto the Xbox One shell team, where I was the end-to-end test owner for Subscriptions and Gold Upsell.
-After Xbox One shipped, I shifted from software testing into a more BI role, particularly around analyzing console telemetry and customer feedback.
+After Xbox One shipped, I shifted from software testing into a data engineering role, helping build data pipelines to gather and analyze product telemetry and online customer feedback.

-I am now a Senior Software Engineer on the Developer Ecosystem Platform team, which owns the UWP and XAML technologies.
+At the end of 2016 I left Xbox and to take a developer position working on Windows.
+I am currently a Senior Software Engineer on the Developer Ecosystem Platform team, which owns the UWP and XAML technologies.

 Prior to joining Microsoft full time, I worked there as a contractor.
 In July 2008 I took a developer position on their internal Network Security team, writing corporate forensic and monitoring software.
 After that I worked as a software tester for the Zune PC Client team, writing test automation for the Zune Marketplace.